sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-The example above works but ends in a thing that i didn't faced so far when
+The example above works but ends in a thing that i didn't face so far when
 dealing with zig: a runtime error!

 Pointer operations are straight forward: